telerik/xaml-docs/controls/radrichtextbox/features/mail-merge/insert-new-line-in-merge-field.md

 ## How to Insert a Vertical Tab in RadDocument?

-The [RadDocumentEditor class]({%slug radrichtextbox-features-raddocumenteditor%}) exposes the Insert() method that allows you add text to the document. **Example 1** shows how to insert a vertical tab with this method.
+The [RadDocumentEditor class]({%slug radrichtextbox-features-raddocumenteditor%}) exposes the Insert() method that enables you add text to the document. **Example 1** shows you how to insert a vertical tab using this method.

 #### __[C#] Example 1: Insert vertical tab through RadDocumentEditor__